buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     By default processes `patchset-created` and `ref-updated`

 ``debug``
-    Print gerrit event in the log (default `False`).
+    Print Gerrit event in the log (default `False`).
-    This allows to debug event content, but will eventually fill your logs with useless gerrit event logs.
+    This allows to debug event content, but will eventually fill your logs with useless Gerrit event logs.

 By default this class adds a change to the Buildbot system for each of the following events: